 Once upon a time, an Indian prince named Khambu set sail Eastward to become the object of affection of a Naga princess, Mera.
 They married, and from their union was born the Khmer (Khambu + Mera) and the kingdom of Kampuchea (Khambujas = sons of Khambu).

-This legend of creation is considered a bizarre, invented etymology however, since the history of the indigenous people far predates the alleged arrival of Khambu in the first century AD.
+This legend of creation is flawed however, since the history of the indigenous people far predates the alleged arrival of Khambu in the first century AD.

 The axis of the outer wall equals the exact length of the solar year in days.
 The circumference of the wall is equivalent to the exact length of the lunar year.
 The rays of the solstice sun are precisely directed onto specific panels of bas reliefs in the outer gallery, and the reliefs themselves are redolent with cosmic meaning.

-Its very unusual orientation to the west, and the anti-clockwise order of the bas reliefs, suggests this might have been built as a funerary temple.
+Its very unusual orientation to the West, and the anti-clockwise order of the bas reliefs, suggests that this might have been built as a funerary temple.
 But it is now believed that Suryavarman, whose name means ‘Protected by the Sun’, was just paying homage to hie divine benefactor.